 3. Email marketing software

-Email marketing software is used to build and maintain relationships, as well as to encourage contacts to take action.
+Email marketing software builds and maintains relationships and encourages contacts to take action.

-Sending emails is easier than ever before, but getting the right emails in front of the right people at the right time is… not.
+Creating email campaigns and sending emails is easier than ever, but getting the right emails in front of the right people at the right time is not.

 With a 4.6 (out of 5) across 7,200+ reviews on G2, ActiveCampaign continues to be the email service provider of choice for businesses and marketers:

 Reporting, segmentation, and automations are great in ActiveCampaign.
 Our email deliverability has greatly improved as well.
 The drag and drop editor is very easy to use and even people in my company who don’t have a design background are able to use it.
 Our site runs on Shopify.
 Integration was simple and I like how they “talk” to each other.– Dave F.

 4. Video conferencing software

 Video conferencing software is used for client meetings, team meetings, interviews, and collaboration.
 Video is a powerful part of your marketing software stack.

 With many businesses (that were able to) going remote during the pandemic, video conferencing became must-have marketing software.